 HappyLists are a power tool, helping change-makers in their work.

-We’re currently looking for nominations for Bristol and Brighton’s 2017 lists – click on the link to land on the page with the nomination forms.
+We’re currently looking for nominations for 2017 lists around the country – click on the link to land on the page with the nomination form.

 We’re also looking for people in other cities who would like to coordinate this fantastically uplifting initiative.
 City Lists should never be more than 50 people per year, selected from a mix of public nominations, people recognised for public spirited efforts in other lists, and research by the coordinating team.
 If you would like to know more, write to firstname.lastname@example.org